Repo! The Genetic Opera (soundtrack)

 Repo!
-The Genetic Opera: Original Motion Picture Soundtrack is the soundtrack to the 2008 rock opera horror/post-apocalyptic science fiction film of the same name.
+The Genetic Opera: Original Motion Picture Soundtrack is the soundtrack to the 2008 rock opera of the same name.
 The entire album is in the form of a rock opera, where every song is part of the same story.
 The songs do not appear on the album in chronological order.

 Due to popular demand, the producers released a deluxe version of the soundtrack in February 2009 with additional tracks that included songs and pieces of the score.

 Standard edition

 The standard soundtrack is available only through Amazon.com.
 It is manufactured on demand on CD-R recordable media.

 Track listing

 All song music and lyrics composed by Darren Smith and Terrance Zdunich.

 Video singles

 To get better publicity of the film, the music and film producers released singles in video form on the official website.
 The videos were clips taken from the film and were released before the film was released.